 - Add text and multimedia elements.

 Next, begin to place your text and other elements.
-While I do not often have all of my text completed at this stage, I still go to lengths to have a detailed outline.
-By this point, you must also decide how much space the text will take up and where within the page.
+You may not have all of the text completed at this stage, you can still have a detailed outline.
+At this point, you must also decide how much space the text will take up and where within the page.
 Text attributes can be assigned from different sections such as how certain text will be highlighted over other text, and how the titles or section headers will appear.

 - Produce only for pages needed.

 I do not produce storyboards for every page within my courses.
 I simply do not have the time.
 Within some productions, such as the tutorial example in the following pages, it is necessary as there are no common elements.
 I filled two binders with storyboards for that project and still ended up having to go back and add some aspects to the tutorial.
 On the other hand, within a course common elements do exist.
 For example, when working with a course management system, a discussion board layout will be provided.
 All you have to do is to organize the forums.
 I will usually do this simply with a list of titles that I can add, edit, and delete as needed when other content in the course is developed or updated.

 - Build information linkages.

 One of the greatest benefits for storyboarding is the ability to use visuals to develop information linkages.
 I recommend finding a large blank wall and organizing your storyboards along that wall.
 As you look at the whole, you can visualize the hyperlinks you have and perhaps find other ones that will benefit the students.
 You may also begin to see objectives that are not being met or that could be met through an alternative organization.

 - Other considerations (color schemes, font attributes, etc.)